Research evidentially proves the development of three critical 21st century skills through STEM:

 A patriarchal syndrome in STEM education

-40% of India’s STEM graduates are women yet only 14% are pursuing a career in STEM
+40% STEM Graduates are women, yet 14% pursuing career in STEM.

-44% Indian women believe that they won’t be promoted over a contemporary male colleague at their respective workplace
+44% of women believe they won’t be promoted over male colleague.

-76% Indian women have deeply embedded bias that men are better suited for careers in science and technology
+76% Indian Woman embedded bias that men are suitable for science & technology

 What does this mean for the future of young girls from vulnerable communities of India?